 - Fainting or lightheadedness

-Your doctor may order one or more of the following tests:
+The pediatrician may order one or more of the following tests:

-- Electrocardiogram (also called an EKG or ECG) — this is a noninvasive test used to view and record the electrical patterns of the heart.
+- Electrocardiogram (also called an EKG or ECG) — This is a noninvasive test used to view and record the electrical patterns of the heart.

 - Electrophysiology study — A small, thin catheter (or wire) is inserted through a vein into the heart.
 This will allow doctors to locate the sites causing arrhythmias.